 The Ingress application you run on your mobile device.
 Originally developed by the NIA and operated by the Resistance, but a patch was later developed to enable Enlightened agents to use them for their own purposes. [article]

 The version of the scanner which existed before Ingress Prime, released as a separate application.
-It has been provided by Niantic as a stopgap until certain features currently missing from Ingress Prime are implemented.
+It has been provided by Niantic as a stopgap until certain features missing from Ingress Prime at its initial release get implemented.

 See: measurement window

 To use a script to extract data from the intel map.
 This is against the Ingress terms of service and risks getting your account banned.